pwang00/pietcc/README.md

 The repository is organized into four main components:

-1. `types`: Core types shared between the interpreter, compiler, and parser
+1. `types`: core types shared between the interpreter, compiler, and parser
-2. `interpreter`: Interprets Piet programs and supports automatic codel size inference
+2. `interpreter`: core interpreter logic
-3. `compiler`: Generates control flow graphs for Piet programs and uses Inkwell to generate LLVM IR
+3. `compiler`: core compiler logic, handles CFG generation and uses Inkwell to generate LLVM IR from CFGs.
-4. `main`: Parses command line arguments and runs either the compiler or interpreter depending on the user's choice
+4. `main`: main CLI, allows users to run either the interpreter or compiler with a variety of flags.

 ## Progress